-The superintendent is responsible for ensuring master schedules are created which determine the timing and duration of each teacher's planning and scheduled lunch periods.
-Planning time is for the purpose of scheduling conferences, instructional planning, and preparation.
-Each teacher will have the ability to schedule these activities during his/her designated planning time, Certified employees may leave school during their preparation period on matters of school business but shall notify the building administrator before doing so.
+The superintendent is responsible for ensuring master schedules are created which determine the timing and Formatted: Font: 12 pt, Not Bold duration of each teacher's planning and scheduled lunch periods.
+Planning time is for the purpose of scheduling Formatted: Font: 12 pt, Not Bold, Not conferences, instructional planning, and preparation.
+Each teacher will have the ability to schedule these Strikethrough activities during his/her designated planning time, Certified employees may leave school during their Formatted: Font: 12 pt, Not Bold preparation period on matters of school business but shall notify the building administrator before doing so.
 With the approval of the building administrator, certified employees may leave school during their preparation period for reasons other than school business.
 The above restrictions do not apply to certified employees leaving school during their lunch period.

-Teachers may not leave campus during their planning time without prior permission from their building level supervisor,

-The planning time shall be in increments of not less than thirty (30) minutes and shall occur during the student instructional day unless a teacher requests, in writing, to have his/her planning time occur outside of the student instructional day.
+Teachers may not leave campus during their planning time without prior permission from their building level Formatted: Not Strikethrough, Highlight supervisor, Formatted: Not Strikethrough The planning time shall be in increments of not less than thirty (30) minutes and shall occur during the student Formatted: Not Strikethrough instructional day unless a teacher requests, in writing, to have his/her planning time occur outside of the student instructional day.
 For the purposes of this policy, the student instructional day means the time that students are required to be present at school.